Home » Posts tagged 'monetary theory'

 Modern Monetary Theory and Strong Towns

-Last year I read Debt: The First 5,000 Years by David Graeber.
-I found it compelling and included it in an article I wrote about Puerto Rico (“The Spooky Nature of Debt“), mentioned it in a podcast and included it in the list of books I published in December.
-Apparently, this was a signal to many of you that I am, or at the very least might be, interested in a strain of economic thinking called Modern Monetary Theory.
+MODERN MONETARY THEORY AND STRONG TOWNS Last year I read Debt: The First 5,000 Years by David Graeber.
+I found it compelling and included it in an article I wrote about Puerto Rico (“The Spooky Nature of Debt“), mentioned it in a podcast and included it in the list of books I published in December. […]

 Is Washington tacitly operating under a new monetary theory?

+Is Washington tacitly operating under a new monetary theory?
 In 2002 when soon-to-be-dismissed U.S. Treasury Secretary Paul O’Neill warned then Vice President Dick Cheney that the Bush administration’s tax cuts would drive up deficits and threaten the health of the economy, Cheney famously answered: “You know, Paul, Reagan proved deficits don’t matter.”
+In the wake […]

 Four Reasons Central Banks are Wrong to Fight Deflation